kennedy-u/CS-305_Portfolio/README.md

 - What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks?

+  - Most of the tools I used were research-based.
+I used stack overflow in finding environmental set-up problem solutions provided by other developers and administrators who have had similar problems as mine.

 - Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?

+  - The implementation of the hash function algorithm and other types of hash functions and data encryption.
+  - Implementation of maven dependency check and its report after and before suppressed vulnerabilities.
+  - CA authorization procedure, implementation and management.
+  - Input validation technics as it provides an additional security layer in data and database management.